Wadajir Party

 The Wadajir Party (Xisbiga Wadajir, abbr.
-XW or WP Arabic: حزب ودجر) is a social democratic political party in Somalia founded by a group of Somali politicians, intellectuals and social activists from different parts of the country, with a wide range of experience.
+XW or WP; حزب ودجر) is a social democratic political party in Somalia founded by a group of Somali politicians, intellectuals and social activists from different parts of the country, with a wide range of experience.

 Abdirahman Abdishakur Warsame became Wadajir Party presidential candidate in the 2017 Somali presidential election.

 Foundation

 Wadajir Party was launched in June 2016 by a group of politicians.
 The party was founded six of months before the 2017 Somali presidential election to reform political fiefdoms, nepotism, deadlock, and corruption.
 The party's leader Abdirahman Abdishakur announced his candidacy for Somali president in June unveiling his manifesto, Iskutashi, a vision premised on the transformation of Somalia into a prosperous, self-reliant economy.

 Isku-Tashi or self-reliance, is a framework that strives to promote nation building and unity through serious policy agendas putting Somalia on a path to economic development and self-sustainability.
 Isku-Tashi framework consists of the following five overarching themes that are critical to Somali success: